Skip to content

 • Click in the box beside each person you want to include

-• Each person in this group will get an email each time you update (build again) on GitHub
+• Each person in this group will get an email each time you update (build again) using the GitHub Browser Build method

 • Click Add when you are done

-• If building for a child, you will send the invitation to yourself because you will install for your child: See Install Loop for Child
+• If building for a child, you will send the invitation to yourself because you will install for your child: See TestFlight for a Child

 select your users for the testing group

-The GitHub Deployment walks you through the steps to deploy to a phone.
+The Install on Phone page walks you through the steps to use the TestFlight app to install the Loop app on a phone.

 Extra Steps